(Belfast, Donegal, Sligo, Dublin)

-Enjoy the afternoon exploring the beautiful Norhtern coastline.
-The Inisowen Peninsula is Ireland highest point at Malin Head there are areas of unspoilt and natural beaches with lagoons and raging surf.
+Enjoy the afternoon exploring the beautiful Northern coastline.
+The Inisowen Peninsula (and specifically Malin head) is Irelands' highest point and there are areas of unspoilt and natural beaches with lagoons and raging surf.
 Lough Swilly to the left and Lough Foyle to the right shape the landscape of this unique peninsula.
-There are numerous pretty seaside and country towns and villages full of rustic charms including Ballyliffin, Moville and Muff.
+There are numerous pretty seaside and country towns and villages full of rustic charm including Ballyliffin, Moville and Muff.
 The highlights of the peninsula tour include Greencastle built by Richard de Burgo in 1305, and the Martello Tower and Fort built in 1805 and 1811 to prevent the possible invasion by Napoleon through this strategic inlet.
 On the edge of the peninsula is Grianan of Aileach, an Iron Age Fort built by the ancient rulers of Ireland which is still one of the most impressive vernacular structures in Ireland.

 Enjoy the day today as you spend your time traveling from Donegal to Sligo in the company of your driver-guide and are shown some of the best sights in the area.
 West of Donegal Town is one of the most magnificent and fascinating regions in Ireland.
 The major attractions are the picturesque towns and villages of Killibegs, Ardara where Nancy's is a great lunch stop.
 Beyond this are the most spectacular and highest sea cliffs in Europe at Slieve League, an awesome sight with the Atlantic crashing below.
 Glencollumcille is a monastic sight located on the coast road which provides a fitting end to an invigorating day touring.
 Donegal town has a magnificent castle and some fine shops especially for tweed, the local industry for many generations.